 The difference between minimum timings for each page mapping type can be exploited to determine the memory mapping status.
-For example, on an Intel Core i7-6700K Skylake processor, probing on unmapped pages always took more than 240 cycles.
+For example, on an Intel Core i7-6700K Skylake processor, probing unmapped pages always took more than 240 cycles.
 In contrast, probing on mapped pages took less than that, with a minimum of 209 cycles.
-Under this condition, if a page was probed in 230 cycles, then it is a mapped page because for the unmapped page, it is impossible to take less than 240 cycles to probe it.
-Thus, we set the threshold to use in determining page mapping status as a value less than the minimum timing of unmapped page.
-We also took the minimum timing of executable page for distinguishing executable and non-executable pages.
+If a page was probed in 230 cycles, then it is a mapped page because for unmapped pages, it is impossible for probing to take less than 240 cycles.
+Thus, we set the threshold to use in determining page mapping status as a value less than the minimum timing of an unmapped page.
+We also took a value less than the minimum timing of non-executable page as the threshold for distinguishing executable and non-executable pages.

 Figure 6 shows how the timing is measured for the actual memory pages, for 100 iterations of probing.
-On probing mapped and unmapped pages (Figure 6(a)), we set the horizontal (red) line at 235 cycles (less than the minimum of U), and use it as the threshold for mapped pages.
-The line clearly separates the unmapped pages (the upper half) from the mapped pages (the lower half), and there is a clear gap of 30 cycles between the halves.
+On probing mapped and unmapped pages (Figure 6(a)), we set the horizontal (red) line at 235 cycles (less than the minimum of U), and used it as the threshold for mapped pages.
+The line clearly separates the unmapped pages (the upper half) from the mapped pages (the lower half), and there is a clear gap of about 30 cycles between the halves.
 On probing the executable permission status (Figure 6(b)), we set 210 cycles (less than the minimum of NX) as the threshold for executable pages.
-The red line on the threshold clearly separates the non-executable or unmapped pages (the upper half) from the executable pages (the lower half), and there is a clear gap of 40 cycles between them.
+The red line on the threshold clearly separates the non-executable or unmapped pages (the upper half) from the executable pages (the lower half), and there is a clear gap of about 40 cycles between

 As shown in the graph, the timing channel is highly consistent.
-Using this timing channel, the DrK attack can clearly determine the mapping status of a page and its executable permission by comparing measured timings with minimum threshold for the types of pages.
+Using this timing channel, the DrK attack can clearly determine the mapping status of a page and its executable permission by comparing measured timings to the minimum threshold for the types of pages.
 On evaluating DrK for breaking KASLR in the commodity OSes (in §4.2), we observed that the DrK attack can achieve 100% accuracy in determining page mapping and executable status across multiple runs of the attacks.